Main illustration: Daniel FIshel

 What’s your trajectory?

-It’s used to illustrate the power of small steps, how consistent small improvements lead to exponential growth.
+It’s a point particularly beloved by people selling diets and gym memberships, but it does highlight the power of small steps, how consistent small improvements lead to exponential growth.
 While it ignores the challenge of consistently finding areas to improve, it nicely illustrates the importance of trajectory.

-This year, you’ll run into all sorts of new problems, big and small, in your company.
-To make sure you don’t overreact, or underestimate them, always first ask yourself “Which way is this going?”
+Inevitably, you’re always going to run into all sorts of new problems, big and small, in your company.
+To make sure you don’t overreact or underestimate them, always first ask yourself “Which way is this going?”